ConAntares/English/Writing Principle.md

 * The inefficient consumption of water in irrigation accounts for 45%.

 * Industrial agriculture is dependent on synthetic chemicals.
 This has reduced biodiversity in the insect world.
+* The dependence on synthetic chemical in industrial agriculture tends to result in a reduction in biodiversity.